Apple

 How does Apple make money?

-Apple earns revenue from hardware sales, subscriptions, App Store commissions, digital content purchases and advertising spend on Apple-owned surfaces.
+Apple makes money from hardware sales, paid subscriptions, App Store commissions, digital content purchases and advertising sold across Apple-owned surfaces.

 Company Facts